-The attorneys at Dolman Law Group and Sibley Dolman support survivors of sexual abuse no matter what their reasons for wanting to take legal action.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman support survivors of sexual abuse no matter what their reasons for wanting to take legal action.
 Our team listens to our clients, then seeks to deliver honest, understandable legal advice that empowers survivors to make the best decisions for them, whatever legal option they choose to pursue.
 Those options may include:

 Civil Action for Compensation

 In most legal actions taken in civil court, plaintiffs seek money damages as the primary form of “relief” to compensate them for the harm done to them.
 Money damages are usually available as a form of relief in actions alleging past sexual abuse.
 We recognize, of course, that money does not erase the past.
 But it can help to provide survivors with the resources and support they need to confront the past.